St. Mary’s University has been graded “Outstanding” by OFSTED

 The course combines an understanding of the place of history in society and the school curriculum, with an emphasis on subject knowledge development through sharing good practice.
 You will learn how history pedagogy underpins your classroom practice - in the decisions you make about teaching and learning.

 The course prepares you to teach history at key stages 3 and 4 in contrasting schools, with opportunities for you to explore provision at key stage 5 and key stage 2.
-At least 120 days are school-based on two contrasting placements with our partnership schools under the guidance of experienced mentors.
 The university tutor and link tutors work closely with you and your mentor whilst you are on school placement offering a dual model of support.

 It is an engaging and robust programme covering all aspects of history pedagogy, including debate on teaching the very recent past.
 Subject specific sessions follow a seminar based approach where you will have the opportunity to model your own practice and experiences.
 Time is given for reflection, discussion and evaluation of shared teaching strategies, and trialling of teaching activities within the group.